agarwalp-14/RTLDesign-UsingSKY130/README.md

 # Day 1: Introduction to Verilog RTL design and Synthesis

 ## Introduction to open source simulator verilog

+### Simulator
+- Simulator checks the RTL Design to check whether the design is following its specifications or not.
+- _iverilog_ is the tool used here.

 # Day 2: Timing libs, hierarchical vs flat synthesis and efficient
 ## Introduction to timing.libs